openhwgroup/core-v-sdk/README.md

 ~~~
 C:\Users\[USER]\AppData\Local\OpenHW\CORE-V-SDKvX.Y.Z
 ~~~
-where XYZ is the version.
+where X.Y.Z is the version.
 ## Linux Installation
 CORE-V-SDK Linux installer is provided as a .run file.
 Add execution permission to the file using the command:
 ~~~